Jackson County Court Appointed Special Advocate (CASA)

 What are our main accomplishments of the last several years?

 In 1997, Jackson County CASA was required to reorganize our agency in order to meet Court requirement that GALs (Guardian Ad Litems) be a licensed attorney.
-Prior to that time, volunteers were appointed as GAL and Jackson County CASA had no attorneys on staff.
+Prior to that time, volunteers were appointed as GAL and Jackson County CASA did not have attorneys on staff.
 When we reopened in late 1998, CASA had about 30 volunteers who returned to service.
 Since that time, we have re-built our volunteer core to over 260 individuals.
-We have grown to be able to serve 39% of the new petitions filed with the Jackson County Court each year.
+We continue to grow throughout the years.

 What are the benefits to supporting CASA?